 VALID REASONS FOR A NOTICE TO VACATE

-If a tenant breaches a term of their lease agreement, including the Residential Tenancy Act, the landlord/agent may issue a Notice to Vacate.
-The tenant has 14 days to comply with the lease agreement, in which case that Notice to Vacate ceases to have effect.
+If a tenant breaches a term of the lease agreement (including the Residential Tenancy Act), the landlord/agent may issue a Notice to Vacate.
+A tenant has 14 days to comply with the lease agreement (remedy the breach).
+If the tenant complies then the Notice ceases to have effect.

-In essence, if the problem is fixed within 14 days then the tenant cannot be evicted from that notice.
+In essence, if the problem is fixed within 14 days then the tenant cannot be evicted on that Notice.

 A Notice to Vacate can be issued when there is rent in arrears.
-On the first or second notice within a twelve month period, if the full arrears is paid before the effect date then the notice ceases to have effect.
+On the first or second notice within a twelve month period, if the full arrears are paid before the date the Notice takes effect then the notice ceases to have effect.
 The landlord/agent must accept the arrears if paid during the notice period.

-NOTE: The tenant must be served three valid Notices to Vacate, not simply notified that their rent is in arrears.
+NOTE: The tenant must be served three valid Notices to Vacate within the 12-month period, not simply notified that their rent is in arrears.

-A mortgagee (bank, building society or other lending authority) may take possession of the premises if the landlord hasn’t paid their mortgage repayments.
-Once the mortgagee has taken possession they are legally entitled to give 60 days notice to the tenant, even if a tenant has a fixed term lease.
+A mortgagee (bank, building society or other lending authority) may take possession of a premises if the owner hasn’t made mortgage repayments.
+Once the mortgagee has taken possession they are legally entitled to give 60 clear days notice even if a tenant has a fixed term lease.

 5. SALE, SIGNIFICANT RENOVATION, CHANGE OF USE OR OWNER’S FAMILY USE OF PREMISES